Questions about Health & Safety

 Q: What if a student/staff member becomes sick at school?

 A: Each school will have an isolation area set up for students/staff who feel sick at school or who have an elevated temperature during a routine screening.
 Students/staff will be kept isolated from other students until the ill student/staff can go home.
-Siblings of a student presenting with illness will be identified and given a health screening.
+Siblings of a student presenting with illness will be identified, given a health screening, and sent home with the symptomatic student.

 Students/staff will go to an isolation area if they are experiencing the following COVID-19 symptoms, such as:

 - Fever, cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, new loss of taste or smell